sigstore/sigstore-website/content/home.md

     header: The problem with software supply chain security
     imageAsset: /img/problemwithopensource_update.svg
     text:
       Modern software projects are built upon software libraries and tools from a variety of sources.
-This leaves your project open to to breaches, exploits, and supply chain attacks.
+This leaves your project open to breaches, exploits, and supply chain attacks.
 The risks can be difficult to spot, and safely software dependencies can require constant identity checks and careful safety protocols for keys and secrets.
     bgColour: bg-purple-dark
     alignment: imageRight
     ctaButtons: []